infinum/qa-handbook/Automation/Jenkins plugins.md

-> "Everything is a test." - Terry Pratchett
+> Everything is a test. - Terry Pratchett

 If you are using Jenkins for test automation it would also make sense to make the most of it.
 Jenkins offers a bunch of useful plugins that can you can add to the project.